NotDoodlez/Roguelike-Simulator/README.md

 2. Finally, press URL at the top and paste the link you copied in github to the app.
 Then select the folder you want to save it to and finally press clone.

 ![Github Desktop Step2](<github desktop step 2 SS.png>)

+## Conclusion

+Thank you for visiting my page and reading this all the way through, and if any of this piques your interest please do pay a visit to my game on itch.io.